ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-ten.md

 of us raises $250 or more and the other folds.
 He would then have the choice of calling $250 to win $1114 or folding.

-In that scenario Moni only has to win 22% of the time at showdown to make the call correct.
+In that scenario Moni has to win less than 22% of the time at showdown to make the call incorrect.
 That's possible if the check-raise is a bluff with no backup equity, but it's simply not plausible that Moni is check-raising $200, as a bluff, into two players who have already shown strength on a wet, ace-high flop.